WijnieJs/markdownblog/posts/getting-started-with-nextjs.md

 ---
 title: "Getting Started with NextJS"
-date: "2022-10-15"
+date: "2020-10-15"
 image: getting-started-nextjs.png
 excerpt: NextJS is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.
 isFeatured: true
 ---

-NextJS is a **framework for ReactJS**.
+This Portfolio is build with NextJS , a **framework for ReactJS**.

 Wait a second ... a "framework" for React?
 Isn't React itself already a framework for JavaScript?

 Well ... first of all, React is a "library" for JavaScript.
 That seems to be important for some people.

-Not for me, but still, there is a valid point: React already is a framework / library for JavaScript.
-So it's already an extra layer on top of JS.

 ## Why would we then need NextJS?